 Low handicap golfers can hit their 7 iron 165 yards (men) or 140 yards (women).

 Unless you're some kind of golfing prodigy, these kind of distances with a 7 irons take time and practice to achieve.
 Stick at it, but remember, distance isn't everything!
+Check out the most forgiving muscleback irons if you think you are at this level!

 7 Iron - PGA Tour Professionals